bthnbstrk/CurrencyRates/README.md

 - Connect to the container terminal named with web and app and run this command 'php artisan app:fetch-currency-data'

-- If you want to use this project without dockerized you can download https://github.com/bthnbstrk/CurrencyRates/releases/tag/without-dockerfile this tag.
 ## Screenshots

 ![screen shot for project](https://github.com/bthnbstrk/CurrencyRates/blob/main/currency_image.png)